 'Assalaam Alaikum!'
 This is Karachi's control welcoming Air India..
 We're proud of you'

-"As we entered in the Pakistan's Flight Information Region (FIR) and the Pakistan Air Traffic Controller (ATC) greeted us 'Assalaam Alaikum!'
+"As we entered in Pakistan's Flight Information Region (FIR), the Pakistan Air Traffic Controller (ATC) greeted us 'Assalaam Alaikum!'
 This is Karachi's control welcoming Air India for relief flights to Frankfurt," the senior captain quoted the Pakistan ATC as saying.
 "Confirm are you operating relief flights for Frankfurt," the Pak ATC further said.

 Air India captain replied, saying "Cleared direct Kebud, Thank you."
-At this, the Pakistan ATC showered praise on Air India.
+After this, the Pakistan ATC showered praise on Air India.

 "We are proud of you that in a pandemic situation you are operating flights, Good Luck!"
 "Thank you so much," responded the captain of India's national carrier.

-The two special Air India flight flew out stranded European and Canadian citizens from Mumbai.
+The two special Air India flights flew out stranded European and Canadian citizens from Mumbai.
 All crew members including the pilots wore the mandatory COVID-19 coveralls for over 20 hours at a stretch (to/from and ground time at Frankfurt).
 They will now remain in self-quarantine for 14 days.
-To prevent of spread of covid-19 virus, India has announced for 21-days lockdown and many of foreign nationals are still stranded in several parts of India.
+To prevent of the spread of COVID-19 virus, India has announced a 21-days lockdown with no passenger air and rail traffic, leaving many of foreign nationals stranded in several parts of the country.
 (ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)